 Family friendly escape?

-In the hot summer months, the family can cool down in the natural rock swimming pool situated at the Glen Reenen Rest Camp, and most of the accommodation comes with indoor fireplaces to keep warm in winter.
+In the hot summer months, the family can cool down in the natural rock swimming pool at the Glen Reenen Rest Camp, and most of the accommodation comes with indoor fireplaces to keep warm in winter.

-Planning a trip to the park?
+Are you planning a trip to the park?
 From Johannesburg, you can take the N3 highway to Harrismith, take the R714 to Warden and continue to the park.
 One can also travel via Clarens, but the back roads may take a little longer due to unfavourable road conditions in certain areas.
 The drive takes approximately 20mins from Clarens.
 Visit www.sanparks.org for details and bookings.

 Have you ever visited the Golden Gate Highlands National Park?
 Tell us in the comments.
 We want to know what you enjoyed most about your trip to the park.